AriKimelman/Machine-Learning-And-Cocaine/README.md

 # Predicting Cocaine Usage
 Random Forest Model to try and predict cocaine usage.

-Drugs ruin lives, maybe if we can predict who will use hard drugs we can do something about it.
-I failed in building a model to do so, but here you can see my attempt and rationale to inspire a successful model.
+Drugs ruin lives.
+I try to use data from the Archive of Criminal Justice Data to predict Cocaine usage.
+I failed to build a good model, but here you can see my attempt and rationale to inspire a successful model.

 # Data